 Historically, the Bears have been one of the most successful teams in Colorado’s 3A football division.
-The Bears are currently back-to-back Western Slope League champions and are 24-2 over the course of the last two seasons.
+Currently, the Bears are four-time West Slope League Champions.
+Rifle won the league title outright in 2011 and 2012, shared it with Palisade in 2013 and again won it outright in 2014.
+The Bears have posted a 44-7 record over the course of the last four seasons.
 Rifle enjoyed a stretch of 13 consecutive playoff appearances, a state championship, a state runner-up, and four league championships between 1995 and 2007.

-In 2012 the Bears rode a 13-0 record to the state finals where they were upset by Silver Creek.
+In 2014, Rifle qualified for its fourth state championship game in 11 seasons.
+The Bears lost to Pueblo East in the title game.
+In 2012 the Bears set a team record with 13 consecutive wins.
+The Bears qualified for the state finals where they were upset by Silver Creek.
 Despite finishing fourth in the Western Slope Conference in 2004 and 2005, the Bears appeared in two consecutive 3A state championship games, and brought home the state title in 2004.
 The Bears also won the state title in 1973 and 1961.

 The Western Slope League has proven to be one of the most competitive leagues in the state in the past 15 years.
-Palisade High School won 4 straight state championships between 1994 and 1997 won another in 2003 and have appeared in the semi-finals numerous times.
-Steamboat Springs was a state semi-finalist in 2003, and in 2006 won the League Championship (the Sailors won the head-to-head tiebreaker with the Bears).
+Palisade High School won 4 straight state championships between 1994 and 1997, won another in 2003, and have appeared in the semi-finals numerous times.
+Steamboat Springs was a state semi-finalist in 2003, and in 2006 won the League Championship (the Sailors tied with the Bears for that honor.).
 The Sailors were also league champions and a state finalist in 2009.
 Glenwood Springs won the state championship in 2008 and returned to the finals in 2010.
 Overall, the Western Slope Conference has won 7 of the last 19 state championships and has been the runner-up in five other championship games over the same time period.

 Current Head Coach Damon Wells moved up from the Defensive Coordinator position to replace Gorham and returned the Bears to the State Championship game in 2005.
 After playoff appearances in 2006 and 2007, Wells stepped down from coaching for a year.
 He returned as Defensive Coordinator in 2009 and in 2010 he agreed to again be the head coach for the Bears.
-Wells has posted back-to-back league championships and a 30-8 record since taking over the program once again.
+Wells has posted four consecutive first place league finishes and an impressive 50-11 record since taking over the program once again.

 Gordon Cooper was another legendary Bears head coach.
 Cooper, along with assistant Jack Smith, was at the helm for the Bears’ 1973 and 1961 runs to the state championship and also led the Bears to State Baseball championships in the 1980s.
 Cooper was a stand out wide receiver for the University of Denver Pioneers and was inducted into their athletics hall of fame in 2010.
 Cooper also played in the NFL for the Green Bay Packers.